2 men cited for possession on I-91

 -- Vermont State Police conducted a traffic stop on a 1993 Honda Civic on Elm Street on Thursday, May 30, due to the Vermont registration being expired.

 The operator of the vehicle, identified as Mathyou Bador, 24, was operating the vehicle with a criminally suspended license.
+Bador was cited for the violation and transported to the Vermont State Police barracks in Rockingham for processing.
+He was issued a citation to appear in Windsor Superior Court: Criminal Division and released.

 Bador was issued a written warning for the expired registration violation.